Kei Islands of Maluku – Finding Paradise

 The latter is not a fantastic beach if you want to swim, since it is prone to massive tidal changes and the white sand is often reduced to a fine grey mud.
 No one seems to be able to tell when the tide is coming in or going out since the tidal behaviour changes on a daily basis (we were told).

-We were originally booked at Savanna Cottages (tel: +006281343083856) but had to change plans when we realised that the phone signal had disappeared a few km before we reached the beach.
+We were originally booked at Savannah Cottages (tel: +006281343083856) but had to change plans when we realised that the phone signal had disappeared a few km before we reached the beach.
 Since having a data signal is a priority during our travels, there was no way that we could afford to stay for so long without having access to internet.

 We therefore had no option but to stay in the charmless town of Langgur, much to our disappointment, where a 4G signal could indeed be received.
 Our choice of hotel was the slightly run-down Hotel Dragon which although seemingly a little unkept, was perfectly acceptable.
 The room with a private bathroom cost 300,000 IDR (about €18.50) per day and included breakfast.

-After having rented a scooter, we would anyway go to Savanna most days so that we could join the other guests heading out on boat trips, and share the cost of the boat with them to make the excursions more affordable.
+After having rented a scooter, we would anyway go to Savannah Cottages most days so that we could join the other guests heading out on boat trips, and share the cost of the boat with them to make the excursions more affordable.
 Gerson also rented out fins and masks and scooters although we got ours from Langgur.

 There are several other accommodation options on Pantai Ngurbloat, a beach close to Pasir Panjang.